yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - It controls all activities of computer system.
 - It is also called the `supervisor` of the computer.

+The CPU (Central Processing Unit) performs a variety of operations, typically classified into several types:

+1. Arithmetic Operations: These include basic mathematical operations such as addition, subtraction, multiplication, and division.
+The Arithmetic Logic Unit (ALU) handles these tasks.
+2. Logical Operations: The CPU performs logical operations like AND, OR, NOT, and XOR, used in decision-making processes.
+3. Data Transfer Operations: The CPU moves data from one location to another, such as from memory to registers, registers to memory, or between different registers.
+4. Control Operations: These involve decision-making instructions, such as comparing values and jumping to different instructions based on conditions (e.g., branch instructions).
+5. Input/Output Operations: The CPU manages communication with external devices, reading input from devices like a keyboard or writing output to devices like a monitor or printer.

+**Machine Cycles**

+- Each time the CPU executes an instructions, It takes a series of steps.
+The complete series of steps is called machine cycle.
+- A machine cycle itself can be broken down into two smaller cycles: the instruction cycle and the execution cycle.

+**1. Instruction cycle**

+1. **Fetching**: The CPU retrieves an instruction from the computer's memory (RAM).
+2. **Decoding**: The CPU interprets (decodes) the fetched instruction to understand what needs to be done (breaks the command into instuction set the CPU can handle)

+**2. Execution cycle**

+3. **Executing**: The CPU performs the operation specified by the instruction (e.g., arithmetic operations like addition, multiplication, etc.).
+4. **Storing**: The CPU stores the result of the operation back into memory, registers, or sends it to an output device.
+For more details, see [1, p.
+130].

+The performance of your CPU significantly impacts how fast your computer can run programs and perform tasks.
+Here are some key factors that affect CPU performance:

+- **Clock speed:** Measured in Gigahertz (GHz), it indicates the number of cycles the CPU can perform per second.
+Higher clock speeds generally mean faster performance.
+- **Number of cores:** Modern CPUs typically have multiple cores, allowing them to handle multiple tasks simultaneously.
+More cores can improve performance for multitasking and programs that can leverage multiple cores.
+- **Cache:** A small amount of high-speed memory built into the CPU that stores frequently accessed data and instructions.
+Faster access to this data can improve processing speed. for more details, see [Appendix A](#appendix-a-cpu-clock-speed-and-cycles)

 ### Motherboard